StudentsCouncilCRCE/fragmag/content/be_prod/rachel.md

 image: ./images/rachel.webp
 endpoint: rachel
 name: Rachael Kamble
-line: I started with nothing and I still have most of it
+line: "I started with nothing and I still have most of it"
 ---